Stalled

 Stalled is a 2013 British zombie comedy film directed by Christian James.
 It stars Dan Palmer, who also wrote the screenplay, as a man confined to a bathroom stall after zombies attack.
 Produced by Richard Kerrigan and Daniel Pickering, the film's cast also includes Mark Holden and Antonia Bernath.
-It has been screened at several film festivals and was scheduled to be released on home video in 2014.
+It has been screened at several film prior to its release.

 Premise

-On Christmas Eve, office maintenance worker W. C. (Dan Palmer) attempts to avoid being eaten by zombies after he becomes trapped in a woman's toilet cubicle during the zombie apocalypse.
+On Christmas Eve, office maintenance worker W. C. (Dan Palmer) attempts to avoid being eaten by zombies after he becomes trapped in a woman's toilet cubicle during the zombie apocalypse.He must rely on his wits, his toolbox and the stall room walls to keep him alive while figuring out a way to survive and escape this dire situation.

 Production

 The film was directed by Christian James.
 Dan Palmer, who wrote the film's screenplay, starred as W. C. in the film, with Mark Holden and Antonia Bernath co-starring.
 The cast also includes Giles Anderson, Sarah Biggins, and Victoria Bloom.
 The film's production company was Cubicle Hero.
 Richard Kerrigan served as producer.
 Sashi Kissoon did cinematography and Mark Gilleece edited the film.